The best festival of the world is of course, subjective, but here are 50+ awesome world festivals to add to your festival bucket list.

 – Where is St Patrick’s Day?
 Mainly Ireland, but there are also huge celebrations in Chicago, New York, Sydney and London.

-Over the centuries Mardi Gras has garnered more steam with over 100 different parades taking place in and around New Orleans.
+Over the centuries Mardi Gras festival has garnered more steam with over 100 different parades taking place in and around New Orleans.
 In fact, Louisiana is the only state that makes this day a national holiday.
+This is a huge world festival.

 – Where is Mardi Gras?
 All over New Orleans